 6. Model Packaging and Registration

 A validated model is packaged along with its dependencies (e.g., code, libraries).
 It is then registered in a model registry, which versions and stores models, making them discoverable and ready for deployment.
-Concepts from Mastering Containerization with Docker and Kubernetes are often applied here.

 7. Model Deployment